lukesgood/minio_lab_k8s/minio-operator-workshop/modules/04-basic-operations/README.md

 ---

-**🎉 Fantastic!** You've successfully set up the MinIO client and performed essential object storage operations.
-You've seen how data flows from the client through Kubernetes services to the actual storage, and how MinIO's erasure coding protects your data.
-In the next module, we'll explore advanced S3 API features and performance optimization techniques.
+**🎉 Fantastic!** You've successfully set up the official MinIO client and performed essential object storage operations using official methods and commands.
+You've seen how data flows from the client through official Kubernetes services to the actual storage, and how MinIO's official erasure coding protects your data.
+In the next module, we'll explore advanced S3 API features using official MinIO capabilities.